stephenl03/cvechk/README.md

 The recommended server applications are nginx and gunicorn on operating systems utilizing systemd.

+No information will provided for operating systems which are end of life per the respective vendor.
+This is in an effort to recommend a modern security posture from the operating system level.

 ### Available Operating System Lookup
 The following operating systems are currently available for data reporting.
 Additional operating systems will be added in future releases.